zxul767/pawn/README.md

 A chess engine and machine learning experimentation testbed.

-Originally written as a project to investigate AI techniques, Pawn is now at a decent strength to beat average players.
+Originally written as a project to investigate AI techniques, `pawn` is now at a decent strength to beat average players.
 It has been tested against some popular enginess (such as GnuChess) as part of its training to evolve with some satisfactory results.

 I will be adding details about its architecture and the research behind it later on.